0%

 if "admin" in user_roles:

-print(f"User {user_id} has 'admin' role.
-Accessing administrative functions.")
+print(f"User {user_id} HAS 'admin' role.
+Unlocking administrative functions.")

 else:

 print(f"User {user_id} does NOT have 'admin' role.
-Administrative functions denied.")
+Administrative functions blocked.")

 # if __name__ == "__main__":